SchlenkR/applied_fsharp_challenge/artikel/09 - Evaluating Stateful Functions.md

         // both optional, but block who use it can deal with that.
 ```

-They key point here is that an incoming tuple of `('stateA * 'stateB) option` gets transformed to a tuple of `'stateA option * 'stateB option`.
+The key point here is that an incoming tuple of `('stateA * 'stateB) option` gets transformed to a tuple of `'stateA option * 'stateB option`.
 The two tuple elements can then be passed to their corresponding `currentBlock` and `nextBlock` inside the bind function.

-The only thing that is missing is the adaption of the block functions themselves, namely `lowPass` and `fadeIn`:
+The only thing that is missing is the adaption of the `Block` functions themselves, namely `lowPass` and `fadeIn`.

-Since we assume that there is only 1 meaningful initial value for lowPass, we always want to default it to 0.0:
+For `lowPass`, we assume that there is only one meaningful initial value that we always want to default to 0.0:

 ```fsharp
 let lowPass timeConstant input =